DhruvaKumar/CarND-Advanced-Lane-Lines/readme.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Undistortion applied to one of the test images:

 ![alt text][image3]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used only color thresholds with a region mask to generate a binary image. `binary_thresh()` combines H, L, S of the HLS color space and B of the LAB color space.
+I used only color thresholds with a region mask to generate a binary image. `binary_thresh()` combines H, L, S of the HLS color space and B of the LAB color space to output a binary image.
+Since the saturation channel was prone to change in brightness, hue was ANDed with saturation to make it more robust

 ![alt text][image4]

 Gradient thresholding with the sobel operator added noise and wasn't too helpful.
-The final thresholding was `(S & H) | B | L`.
+The final thresholding was

+`(S & H) | B | L`

 A region mask was applied to discard other information such as the trees and sky.
-Here's an example of my output for this step.
+Here's the final combination on a test image:

 ![alt text][image5]